lucianogrippa/SpringMvcRestApiDemo/README.md

   - [standalone/deployments](/docker/wildfly/standalone/deployments)
     where is placed the compiled application file **SpringRestApiDemo.war**
   - [standalone/log](/docker/wildfly/standalone/log)
-    where are placed server's log and application's log
+    where are placed server log and application log
   - [standalone/lib](/docker/wildfly/standalone/lib)
-    where can be placed library for application dipendecies Moreover is used standalone.xml file where is setting up a datasource required by our simple application.<br />
+    where can be placed libraries for application dependencies.

+  jboss wildfly use standalone.xml configuration file where is setting up a datasource required by our simple application.<br />
   The wildfly service is provided at localhost:8080

 - **appdb** is [Mysql 5.7 server image](https://hub.docker.com/_/mysql) where founding schema "restapidemo".
   The schema dump sql file is located on this file [dump.sql](/docker/mysql/dump.sql)